6 Hypothesis Tests

 abline(v=0, lwd=2, col=2)

 Just as with one sample tests, we can standardize \(D\) into a \(t\) statistic.
-(In which case we also theoretically know the distribution.)
-Similarly, we can also compute one or two sided hypothesis tests.
+In which case, we can easily compute one or two sided hypothesis tests.
+Note, however, that we have to compute the standard error for the difference statistic, which is a bit more complicated.

-The above procedure generalized from “means” to other statistics like “variances” or “quantiles”.
+The above procedure generalized from differences in “means” to other statistics like “quantiles”.

 # Bootstrap Distribution Function